Helen Allingham: Biography

 Helen Mary Elizabeth Paterson was born on 26 September 1848, at Swadlincote in Derbyshire, the daughter of Alexander Henry Paterson, a medical doctor, and Mary Herford Paterson.
 Helen was the eldest of seven children.
 The year after her birth the family moved to Altrincham in Cheshire.
 In 1862 her father and her three-year-old sister Isabel died of diphtheria during an epidemic.
 The remaining family then moved to Birmingham, where some of Alexander Paterson's family lived.

 Paterson showed a talent for art from an early age, drawing some of her inspiration from her maternal grandmother Sarah Smith Herford and aunt Laura Herford, both accomplished artists of their day.
 Her younger sister Caroline Paterson also became a noted artist.
 She initially studied art for three years at the Birmingham School of Design.
 She spent a year at the Royal Female School of Art in London, before following her aunt Laura Herford to the National Art Training School.
 In 1867 she enrolled in the Royal Academy School, which would later become the Royal College of Art.
+There, Frederick Walker encouraged her work in watercolors.

 Career

-While studying at the National Art Training School, Paterson worked as an illustrator, eventually deciding to give up her studies in favour of a full-time career in art.
+While studying at the National Art Training School, Paterson worked as an illustrator, eventually deciding to give up her studies in favor of a full-time career in art.
 She painted for children's and adult books, as well as for periodicals, including The Graphic newspaper.
 One highlight was her commission to provide twelve illustrations for the 1874 serialisation of Thomas Hardy's novel Far from the Madding Crowd in Cornhill Magazine.
 Her illustrations from this era were signed either "H. Paterson" or "H. Allingham".
 She became a lifelong friend of Kate Greenaway whom she met at evening art classes at the Slade School of Fine Art.

 While Vincent van Gogh was developing as an artist by studying English illustrated journals he was struck by Paterson's work in The Graphic.
-Although females could not gain the same recognition as men at the time, Helen Allingham was one of the women artists who made a considerable impact, as artists like Van Gogh were influenced by her.
+Although women could not gain the same recognition as men at the time, Helen Allingham was one of the women artists who made a considerable impact, as artists like Van Gogh were influenced by her.